mattias-jonsson/ansible_role_fail2ban/README.md

     ansible_role_fail2ban_defaults_action_cf_mwl:

-Ban IP on CloudFlare & send an e-mail with whois report and relevant log lines to the destemail.
+Ban IP on CloudFlare & send an e-mail with whois report and relevant log lines.

     ansible_role_fail2ban_defaults_action_mw:

-Ban & send an e-mail with whois report to the destemail.
+Ban & send an e-mail with whois report.

     ansible_role_fail2ban_defaults_action_mwl:

-Ban & send an e-mail with whois report and relevant log lines to the destemail.
+Ban & send an e-mail with whois report and relevant log lines.

     ansible_role_fail2ban_defaults_action_xarf:

-See the IMPORTANT note in action.d/xarf-login-attack for when to use this action.
-Ban & send a xarf e-mail to abuse contact of IP address and include relevant log lines to the destemail.
+See the IMPORTANT note in `action.d/xarf-login-attack` for when to use this action.
+Ban & send a xarf e-mail to abuse contact of IP address and include relevant log lines.

     ansible_role_fail2ban_defaults_action: %(action_)s